adikaibechinedu/Better-Life/README.md

 # Better-Life

 This webpage was created just to see my growth here.

-## Technology used
+## Technology used:

 **HTML** For structuring the webpage

-## Pages/Sections
+## Pages/Sections:

-**About** This section was talking about everything you need to know about thus webpage
+**About** - This section was talking about everything you need to know about thus webpage

-**Services** Talking about all that you can get while knowing this brand which includes
+**Services** - Talking about all that you can get while knowing this brand which includes

--hiring
+- hiring
--singing
+- singing
--clapping
+- clapping

-## Purpose
+## Purpose:

 this website have one thing to let the public know, we are trying our best to give it as much as we are learning that forcing ourself knowing, while trying o learn more